Welcome to 'Organic Gems'

 Some difficulties have recently been experienced when logging onto the subscribers' section of the website, and by new readers wishing to subscribe.
 The site is old and it appears that it has finally creaked to a halt.

 The Editor offers sincere apologies, and begs your patience.
-The site will be re-vamped duing the autumn and we will have it up and running again as soon as possible.
+The site will be re-vamped duing the summer and we will have it up and running again as soon as possible.

 'Organic Gems' - the reference source and interactive information centre, written by experts.
 Informative and educational -- for anyone interested in organic gem materials and their uses.